ssrome/100-days-of-code/log.md

 **Today's Progress:** Working through Data Visualization with D3 from FreeCodeCamp

 **Thoughts:** I have been struggling to get quality time to work on projects so thought it was best to go back to FreeCodeCamp's curriculum until I return home.

+### Day 63: January 31, 2019

+**Today's Progress:** Finished working through Data Visualization with D3 from FreeCodeCamp

+**Thoughts:** I've enjoyed working through the D3 challenges, over the past two days.
+As it's been a while, I will need to refresh my memory on the API challenges so I can work through the data visualization projects